gregallensworth/MobileMapStarter/README.md

 A starting framework for mobile maps using Cordova/Phonegap.
 A minimal but functional, standalone mobile app from which to build your own creations.

+_This is the jQuery Mobile version of MobileMapStarter_ _You may also be interested in https://github.com/gregallensworth/IonicMapStarter_

 Getting It
 ================